-UPDATED JUN 10, 2020
+UPDATED SEP 2, 2020

 Start a campfire.
 See stars.
 Wake up with the morning light… all the things you can never do in the city are the best part about camping.
 Pack a bag.
 These amazing campsites near Chicago are just a short road trip away.

-Three hours from Chicago in the middle of Illinois you'll find expansive, forested sand dunes and rare, native habitats.
-The Sand Ridge State Forest is an area of 7,200 acres just southwest of Peoria, IL, constructed by a serious glacial outwash and nurtured by a meteorological phenomenon.
-Once the glaciers receded, the region endured a spell of arid conditions causing a number of plants and animals to migrate from the southwest.
-Visit the Sand Ridge for challenging hikes through unique landscapes like sand-oak savanna, sand prairie, and towering plantations of pine.
-Camp at front-country campsites or backpack your way to central Illinois’ best-kept secret.
-Bird-watcher?
-Poke your binoculars out of the tent flap to spot the vibrant indigo bunting or elusive scarlet tanager.
+Three hours from Chicago in the middle of Illinois, you'll find expansive, forested sand dunes and rare, native habitats.
+The Sand Ridge State Forest is an area of 7,200 acres just southwest of Peoria, IL.
+It's known for its challenging hikes through unique landscapes, like sand-oak savanna, sand prairie, and towering plantations of pine.
+When you're all worn out, camp at front-country campsites called Pine and Oak.
+Or backpack your way to central Illinois’ best-kept secret: the 12 primitive sites along 55 miles of trail.

 Get the latest news on Chicago’s fitness scene.